ElisaSalviato/3D-ETG/README.md

 ## /Data: input data

-The data required for the analysis are:
+The minimal data required for the analysis are:
-1.	two sets of matrices containing activity status for enhancers and promoters;
+1.	two sets of matrices containing activity status for enhancers and promoters (e.g., DNase-seq, Chip-seq, RNA-seq);
 2.	genomic regions that describe hierarchy of chromatin structural domains derived from a set of Hi-C datasets.

+The sets of input data used for the analysis in [*Salviato et al. (2021)*](https://doi.org/10.1101/2021.03.01.432687) are provided in the [Data/](https://github.com/ElisaSalviato/3D-ETG/tree/main/Data/) folder.

+**Note**: The user can provide his/her own sets of input data, as long as the basic file structure (described in the following) is ensured.

 ### 1. Data/Roadmap/Matrix/
 The [Data/Roadmap/Matrix](https://github.com/ElisaSalviato/3D-ETG/tree/main/Data/Roadmap/Matrix) folder contains DNase-seq and ChIP-seq enrichment profiles quantifing the activity of our reference set of enhancers and promoters.
 Namely, we downloaded H3K27ac, H3K4me3, and DNase-seq consolidated fold-change enrichment signal tracks (bigwig format) from the Roadmap Epigenomic consortium [web portal](https://egg2.wustl.edu/roadmap/data/byFileType/signal/consolidated/macs2signal/foldChange/) for all the cell and tissue types for which all the three epigenetics marks were available.